lechnerc77/azd-compatibility-azure-function/README.md

 I also updated some resource versions to latest and greatest.

 With this everything is in place to start the provisioning of the infrastructure and deploy the Azure Functions app ... at least so I thought.

 ## Connecting the dots

-In order to identify issues in the different phases of `azd up` I executed the pahses manually via the dedicated commands of `azd` and appending the `--debug`lag to get a more verbose output.
+In order to identify issues in the different phases of `azd up` I executed the phases manually via the dedicated commands of `azd` and appending the `--debug`lag to get a more verbose output.

 The command sequence was:

 - `azd init` - all good (what should go wrong here)
-- `azd provisiong` - all good (not on the first run, but that was just stupid me struggling with bicep)
+- `azd provision` - all good (not on the first run, but that was just stupid me struggling with bicep)
 - `azd deploy` - all ... not good

 The deployment failed with an interesting error message: